Masks in the Wind

 New vocabulary was added to our daily environment.
 "Mask over the nose please."
 "Hands to yourself."
 "6 feet distance between classes."
 "Wash your hands as you enter the classroom."
 "Hand Sanitize as you leave class."
 The kids made up their own words like "handisizer" and teachers were still drinking "Quarantinis" at home after school.

+Our district decided to reduce spread by going back online after Thanksgiving break until January 11th, 2021.
 The students left campus with their Chromebooks under their arms and the leaves on the trees.
 We came back from Thanksgiving Break and returned to the old schedule for three weeks.
 After Christmas break we had two more weeks of online classrooms before the kiddos returned with their masks on and Chromebooks back to the in-person classes.

 Since then there have been the occasional breakouts when a classroom (Cohort) has to go on distance learning for 2 weeks of quarantine.
 I have never been close enough to be quarantined, so I continued on campus and became arms and legs for teachers who are quarantined.
 My on campus schedule would remain the same, but I would "pop" online during that Cohort's reading group time if they were my class.